Video shows French reporter dragged off as he questions Le Pen

 Outside, an altercation took place involving the journalist, a cameraman and the security guards.

 Senior National Front official David Rachline tweeted on Wednesday that Le Pen's security service was not responsible.
-"It is the convention center's security services who took care of that," he added.
+"It is the convention centre's security services who took care of that," he added.

-That was denied by the Palais des Congres convention center, which said on Twitter its security service did not work in that area.
+That was denied by the Palais des Congres convention centre, which said on Twitter its security service did not work in that area.

 Larrouturou said the security guards were from a private company employed by the Salon des Entrepreneurs business show group that was holding the convention.